 This article contains links to products and services we love, from which we may make commission at no extra cost to you.

 Things to do in Valparaíso: exploring the city

 Street art is an intrinsic part of the history and identity of Valparaíso.
 During the years when Chile was under the grasp of a military dictatorship through the 1970s and 80s, an underground movement of artistic rebellion began here and spread throughout the country.

 After the country returned to democracy, street art was made legal in Valparaíso (the only city in Chile where this is the case).
 It was a statement of expressive freedom, and the city has now become an explosion of colour.
 Its sloping hills and quirky streets are riddled with artwork, from wall paintings to giant murals on the side of buildings.

 Our article on street art in Valparaíso details the emergence of this cultural phenomenon and the role it plays in the city today.
 When you arrive in the city, you won’t need to venture far on your own to see the examples for yourself; it is around every corner you turn.
-But if you want to learn about it with the guidance of a local expert, you can take a cultural and street art walking tour.

 2. Take a free walking tour

 Valparaíso is full of intriguing stories and hidden secrets.
 You can really get under the skin of this fascinating city with the help of someone who grew up here.
 We take walking tours in most cities we visit, but there was something extra special about the two we took in Valparaíso with Tours 4 Tips.

 After we had a great time on the highlights tour (which covers the most popular spots), we signed up for the offbeat tour to learn more about the character of Valpo (as the locals call it).
 We learned about how each of the city’s 43 hills has its own neighbourhood and mini-culture.